Rainerd/whyencryptemail/README.md

 This is the source code for a website describing why and how to encrypt email.
-The rational is not that improves the privacy of the sender, but rather that it improves the privacy of the receiver.
+The rationale is not that it improves the privacy of the sender, but rather that it improves the privacy of the receiver.
 We are not trying to convince the sender that they need better privacy (they have probably heard arguments related to this before).